-The design team will update the social, economic and environmental assesments and impact studies based on the specification of the detailed designs.
-The project team will continue to discuss progress with stakeholders (formal and statutory planning consultees).
+The design team has updated the social, economic and environmental assessments and impact studies based on the specification of the detailed designs.
+The project team have continued to discuss progress with stakeholders (formal and statutory planning consultees).

 Detailed Design Consultation